Guide to Removing Stains

 Kids and Kool-Aid Stains

-As a child, my mother always had a cold pitcher of Kool-Aid in the refrigerator.
-I loved Kool-Aid, however I was not the most coordinated kid in the world and always wound up with it on my school clothes.
-My favorite cherry flavored drink always got splattered on my white blouse, sorry Mom.
-Nevertheless, my mother always found a way to get rid of the stain.
+As a child, my mother always kept a cold pitcher of Kool-Aid in the refrigerator.
+I loved it—however, coordination was not my strong suit.
+As a result, cherry Kool-Aid often ended up on my white school blouses.
+Fortunately, my mother always managed to remove the stain.

-- If any stain remains, make a thin paste of OxiClean and water and apply to stain.
-Allow this to sit for 10 to 15 minutes.
+- If staining remains, apply a thin paste of OxiClean and water.
+Let it sit for 10–15 minutes.

-- Run this through a regular wash cycle.
-Let air dry, if any stain remains, try hydrogen peroxide.
-Cover and let sit about 15 minutes, rinse, launder and only put in the dryer when you know the stain is gone.
+- Next, wash as usual and allow the item to air dry.
+If any stain remains, try hydrogen peroxide, let sit for 15 minutes, rinse, and launder again.
+Only use the dryer once the stain is fully gone.

 Removing a Chocolate Stain from Clothing

-- Rinse with lukewarm water from the backside of stain.
+- Then, rinse with lukewarm water from the backside of the stain.

 Cleaning a Mustard Stain